DatNguyen0208/Getting_Cleaning_Data/CodeBook.md

 Only 66 out of 561 attributes are measurements on the mean and standard deviation.

-+ Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set: walking walkingupstairs walkingdownstairs sitting standing laying
++ Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set:

+	walking

+	walkingupstairs

+	walkingdownstairs

+	sitting

+	standing

+	laying

 + The script also appropriately labels the data set with descriptive names: all feature names (attributes) and activity names are converted to lower case.
 The result is saved as "clean_final_data.txt".
 The names of the attributes are similar to the following:

 	tbodyacc-mean-x

 	tbodyacc-mean-y

 	tbodyacc-mean-z

 	tbodyacc-std-x

 	tbodyacc-std-y

 	tbodyacc-std-z

 	tgravityacc-mean-x

 	tgravityacc-mean-y

 + Finally, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.
-The result is saved as dataset2.txt, a 180x68 data frame, where as before, the first column contains subject IDs, the second column contains activity names (see below), and then the averages for each of the 66 attributes are in columns 3...68.
-There are 30 subjects and 6 activities, thus 180 rows in this data set with averages.
+The result is saved as dataset2.txt